Black Summer (TV series)

-Black Summer is an American horror drama television series created by Karl Schaefer and John Hyams.
-It is a spinoff of Z Nation.
+Black Summer is an American zombie apocalypse horror drama television series created by Karl Schaefer and John Hyams.
+It is a spin-off of Z Nation, serving as a prequel to the series, however with a much darker and less comedic tone.
+Black Summer ran for two seasons between 2019 and 2021.
 The first season, consisting of eight episodes, was released on Netflix on April 11, 2019.
 The series is produced by The Asylum, the same production company behind Z Nation, and is written and directed primarily by Hyams, with Abram Cox writing and directing additional episodes.
 Jaime King stars in the lead role as Rose, a mother who is separated from her daughter during the earliest and deadliest days of a zombie apocalypse.
 The series garnered moderate approval from fans and critics.
 Many of the filming locations are around and within Calgary, Alberta.

 In November 2019, Netflix renewed the series for an eight-episode second season, which was released on June 17, 2021.

 In April 2023, Schaefer and Hyams stated that the series will not return for a third season.

 Plot

-Six weeks after the start of the zombie apocalypse, Rose (Jaime King) is separated from her daughter, Anna, and she embarks on a harrowing journey to find her.
+During the evacuation of her city amidst the zombie apocalypse, Rose (Jaime King) is separated from her daughter, Anna, and she embarks on a harrowing journey to find her.
 Thrust alongside a small group of refugees in North America, she must brave a hostile new world and make brutal decisions during the most deadly summer of the apocalypse.